essentialjs/EssentialJS/README.md

 You are quite free to use the library in your own projects.
 It is covered by an MIT license.

 The demos are intended to remain as such and are therefore covered by an AGPL license.

+## Releases

+Recent releases

+### 0.5.0

+The queuing of links and meta tags in the head is reworked to be more efficient.

+Resolver("essential::console::")() gets active console.
+Custom console can be set.
+Resolver("essential::console.logger::")(destination,level) gets specific console logger for destination Destinations can be routed to custom queue dump or routing push method.